db47h/go-decnumber/README.md

 My initial intent was to split the wrapper into modules, in the same way as the C code.
 However, this lead to unsolvable compilation issues, like missing references in the Number module to the Context module.
 This is a no-Go (sorry) without shared libraries.
 However, I did not want to force the end-user of the package to build and install a custom shared library, and considering the design decisions discussed in the next section, I ended up making a monolithic package around decNumber and decContext.

 The usual way to link Go code against a static library is to use a `#cgo LDFLAGS: static/patch/to/lib/lib.a` directive.
 Since this package is meant to be imported into other projects, using LDFLAGS was not possible without some standardized/portable/flexible way to specify the path to the static library (whatever a package puts into LDFLAGS propagates to the project importing it).
 I also wanted the package to be `go get`able.

 The trick to make it work is to use Go source files as wrappers around the relevant C files and `#include` them.
 This works quite well, except for long build times and a weird behaviour of `go test` if not using a relative import path in test source files.

-TODO: document syso
+The files decContext.go and decNumber.go just do this: include the corresponding C file.
+See the topic about building/installing for more options.

 Most of the short C functions (accessors) have been reimplemented in Go in order to improve performance.
 Use